frank038/gspeechtray/README.md

 This program is intended to be used with the Italian language (it's impossible for me to extend this program to other languages).

 Made in python3 and Gtk3.
 A microphone is mandatory.
+Works only with Xorg, and it is a x86-64 program (only for libvosk.so).
+Pyinput and sounddevice modules and the vosk engine are already provided.

 This program is just a tray program; download it from the release section and launch it from the terminal: command line: python3 gspeechtray.py; then, it will ask you to choose a proper microphone from the list; then, exit from the program and relaunch it; now the program is ready to be used.